Electrical & Electronics Technology

 - Associates of Applied Science (AAS) – Electrical & Electronics Technology

 - Certificate – Electrical & Electronics Technology – Entry Level

 - Certificate – Electrical & Electronics Technology – Advanced Level

 - Certificate – Electrical & Electronics Technology – Advanced Level Technology

 See the most recent college catalog for additional information and course descriptions.

-The Electrical & Electronics Technology program provides students with a wide range of knowledge, skills, and abilities necessary to be a successful technician in the field of Electrical and Electronics and to transfer to bachelor degree programs.
+The Electrical & Electronics Technology program provides students with a wide range of knowledge, skills, and abilities necessary to be a successful technician in the field of electrical and electronics technology.

 The vision of the Electrical & Electronics Technology program is to be the leader in and continuously improve Electrical & Electronics Technology education.

 - Demonstrate safe practices and procedures related to electricity, electronics, and electro-mechanical systems, equipment, hardware, and software.

 - Use oral, written, interpersonal, and teamwork skills to effectively interact with customers, employers, coworkers, and others.